 Send Transactional Messages Through On-Demand Flow

-API-triggered transactional messaging lets you send prioritized, personalized messages—such as one-time passwords (OTPs) or order confirmations from Marketing Cloud Next in real time.
-By invoking an On-Demand Flow through the REST API, you can securely pass dynamic data at send time and deliver time-sensitive service communications exactly when they’re needed.
+Use API-triggered transactional messaging to send prioritized, personalized messages, such as one-time passwords (OTPs) or order confirmations, from Marketing Cloud Next.
+By using REST API to invoke an On-Demand Flow, you can securely pass dynamic data at send time and deliver time-sensitive service communications exactly when they’re needed.

-- Permissions to create Apex Classes, CMS Email content, Flows, and Connected Apps
+- Permissions to create Apex Classes, CMS Email content, Flows, and external client apps

 - Ability to authenticate and invoke REST APIs

-- A data source for personalization, such as an Apex class or Data Cloud data graphs
+- A data source for personalization, such as an Apex class or a data graph from Data 360

 To pass real-time personalization values into the email at send time, define a data source that the Flow and email can reference.